You want your home to feel inviting, warm, and hospitable. Here are smart ways to make it feel better.

 Fresh cut flowers and live houseplants can help your home feel more comfortable, and there are many houseplants—including the well-loved pothos plant—that are easy to grow.

-Many homeowners include plants in their home to improve their home air quality.
+Many homeowners use plants to improve home air quality.
 While indoor plants can help clean your air, according to Wired, you’d actually need about 80 plants per room to have a significant impact on indoor air quality (6).

-But there’s a better, more effective route to filtering your home’s air than filling every corner with live plants: installing a heat pump central HVAC system, which works to heat and cool your home and filter the air all at the same time.
+But a better, more effective way to filter your home’s air is installing a heat pump central HVAC system, which works to heat and cool your home and filter the air all at the same time.

 10. Invest in good linens and cozy throw blankets.

-Flannel sheets are a great choice for super cold winters, of course, but linen sheets and performance cotton options can be a great choice for maintaining a comfortable home in the summer.
+Flannel sheets are warm and cozy, a great choice for super cold winters.
+And linen sheets or performance cotton options can be a great choice for maintaining a comfortable home in the summer.

-And including throwing blankets throughout your house can help you feel warm and cozy in winter, no matter what room you’re in.
-Simply trade out your throw blankets for lighter throws in the summer, or tuck them away until autumn comes back around.
+And including soft throw blankets throughout your house can help you feel warm and cozy in winter, no matter what room you’re in.
+Simply trade them out for lighter throws in the summer, or tuck them away until autumn comes back around.

 11. Set your thermostat to the best temperature for you.